-The Hotel Whitcomb is located in Downtown SF, conveniently near hotspots like the Theatre District, Soma, and Union Square.
-Take in the high-ceilinged lobby with polished Italian marble columns and dramatic Austrian crystal chandeliers.
-Sip on classic cocktails and munch on tapas in the hotel’s Tavern, an intimate and beautifully preserved space to relax with friends.
-Fun fact: After the 1906 earthquake devastated the city, the Hotel Whitcomb was constructed to serve as a temporary City Hall, until it was converted to a hotel in 1915.
+The Hotel Whitcomb is located in Downtown SF, conveniently near hotspots such as the Theater District, SoMa and Union Square.
+Take in the high-ceilinged lobby with polished Italian marble columns and dramatic Austrian crystal chandeliers, and sip on classic cocktails, wine and craft beer in its bar.
+After the 1906 earthquake devastated the city, the Hotel Whitcomb was constructed to serve as a temporary City Hall, until it was converted to a hotel in 1915.

-Built in 1875, The Palace is the oldest hotel of this group, but it is far from stuffy or outdated.
+Built in 1875, the Palace is one of the oldest hotels in the city, but it is far from stuffy or outdated.
 A 2015 renovation updated this living legend with clean, modern styling while maintaining its original elegance and opulence.
-Enjoy a variety of room options from the stylish Superior Room to the spacious Suites.
-Don’t miss out on Afternoon Tea in the chic but timeless Garden Court, where one may also enjoy a sumptuous breakfast buffet or a luxurious brunch of caviar and champagne.
+Enjoy a variety of room options from the stylish superior room to the spacious suites.
+Don’t miss out on the hotel’s Signature Tea in the chic but timeless Garden Court, where you can also enjoy a sumptuous breakfast buffet or a luxurious brunch of caviar and champagne.

-The Nob Hill Hotel was first established in 1906 and restored to its original state in 1998.
-The hotel has managed to preserve its remarkably colorful rooms, where brightly-patterned wallpaper and linens make for a visually striking experience.
-Union Square, the Theatre District, and Chinatown are all within walking distance.
-Make sure to take advantage of the complimentary wine and cheese happy hour each evening from 5:30-7:00pm, as well as the imported wine selection at the hotel’s Colombini Italian Cafe Bistro.
+Nob Hill Hotel was established in 1908 but has since been restored to its original state while managing to preserve its remarkably colorful rooms, where bright-patterned wallpaper and linens make for a visually striking experience.
+Union Square, the Theater District and Chinatown are all within walking distance.
+Make sure to take advantage of the complimentary wine and cheese happy hour each evening from 5:30pm to 7pm, as well as the imported wine selection at the hotel’s Colombini Bistro.